softwarecrash/Daly2MQTT/README.md

 # Daly2MQTT [![GitHub release](https://img.shields.io/github/release/softwarecrash/Daly2MQTT?include_prereleases=&sort=semver&color=blue)](https://github.com/softwarecrash/Daly2MQTT/releases/latest) [![Discord](https://img.shields.io/discord/1007020337482973254?logo=discord&label=Discord)](https://discord.gg/fb2nZWDExz)
 Little Program for ESP82XX to get the Daly BMS data to web and MQTT

+### :warning: WARNING: Daly has launched the new WIFI+BT dongles on the market.
+These differ completely in the pin assignment from the old BT dongle.
+Both the pin assignment and the power supply (now 12V instead of the previous 3.3V) are different.
+If you buy a new BMS that comes with a WIFI+BT dongle, NEVER connect the supplied cable to your circuit board.
+We are currently working on a solution for this.

 # Features:
 - captive portal for wifi and MQTT config
 - config in webinterface